nayeonk/itpwebdev/notes-and-assignments/assignments/404/rotten-tomatoes-search.md

 * rottenTomatoes
 	* search(term) - responsible for making the jsonp request

 There are many ways you could break up your code into related objects.
-At minimum, create 1 custom object with at least 1 method and 1 property.
+At minimum, create 1 custom object with at least 2 methods, OR 2 custom objects with 1 method each.

-Post a link of the assignment to your classpage for submission.
+### Submission

+Submit your assignment to the TA and myself (dtang@usc.edu) as a zip file.